SPCS Student Week

 Two seated people watching a basketball game, turned toward the camera for a photo

+SOLD OUT!
 SPCS Game Night at the Robins Center

 Commencement award recipients posing in academic regalia (graduation robes and mortarboards)

-Student Week Shoutouts
+Student Week Shout-outs

 Daniel L. Hocutt, Web Manager, Adjunct Professor & Commencement Reader

-Mary Catherine Raymond, Academic Advisor
+Mary Catherine Raymond, Academic Advisor, Student Services

 University Museums Exhibits